audioxide/data/data/posts/20181115-reviews-a-tribe-called-quest-midnight-marauders.md

   thread of lounge-esque chill throughout — sit back and relax, you’re in the best of hands.
 week: 172
+blurb: Midnight Marauders’ tracklist is an exhibition of seemingly boundless creativity, each track distinct, original, and memorable.
 ---
 author: Marcus
 review: >-